ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A78_1821534``: This applies errata 1821534 workaround to Cortex-A78
    CPU.
 This needs to be enabled for revisions r0p0 and r1p0.

+For Cortex-A78 AE, the following errata build flags are defined :

+- ``ERRATA_A78_AE_1951502`` : This applies errata 1951502 workaround to Cortex-A78
+  AE CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+This erratum is still open.

 For Neoverse N1, the following errata build flags are defined :

 -  ``ERRATA_N1_1073348``: This applies errata 1073348 workaround to Neoverse-N1